Where to Stay in Chicago - A Local's Neighborhood Guide

 6. Wicker Park & Logan Square

-Best for: Live music, hipsters, breweries, underground arts and culture
+Best for: Travelers who like a hipster/bohemian atmosphere, anyone really into live music, breweries, and underground arts and culture

-Pros: Some of the coolest neighborhoods in Chicago
+Pros: These are some of the coolest neighborhoods in Chicago

 Cons: The hipster appeal can be a bit over-the-top for some, further from downtown (need to use the metro), not super walkable